Why Is Tom Girardi’s Conservatorship So Controversial?

 Does Tom Girardi Agree with the Conservatorship?

-When asked by Judge Juarez at the hearing whether he disagreed with the request by his lawyer to make his temporary conservatorship permanent, Girardi appeared to stammer and mumble his response.
-“Obviously I have a disagreement with conservatorship altogether … do everything we can to dissolve it as soon as possible,” he said.
+When Girardi was asked by Judge Juarez at the conservatorship hearing whether he disagreed with the request by his lawyer to make his temporary conservatorship permanent, he appeared to mumble his response: “Obviously I have a disagreement with conservatorship altogether … do everything we can to dissolve it as soon as possible.”

-While the court does usually ask proposed conservatees capable of expressing their wishes how they feel about being placed under a conservatorship, theirs is not the only opinion the court considers.
-In addition to examining the conservatee’s medical history and other evidence, the court will generally hear testimony from the conservatee’s family members, friends and physicians before making a determination about whether to grant or deny the conservatorship.
-All this to say that a proposed conservatee does not have to agree with a conservatorship to be placed under one.
+While the court does usually ask proposed conservatees capable of expressing their wishes how they feel about being placed under a conservatorship, the court doesn’t only consider their opinion.
+In addition to examining the conservatee’s medical history and other evidence, the court will generally hear testimony from the conservatee’s family members, friends and physicians before making a determination about whether to deny or establish the conservatorship.
+All this to say, a proposed conservatee does not have to agree with a conservatorship to be placed under one.

 If a conservatorship is granted, and the conservatee disagrees with the court’s decision, there are steps they can take to try to have the conservatorship terminated.
-However, once a permanent conservatorship is granted, it can be very difficult to contest, as the court, by granting the conservatorship, essentially deemed that the conservatee lacks the competence to handle their personal and/or financial affairs on their own, which would make it challenging for them to hire a lawyer and take legal action.
+However, once a permanent conservatorship is granted, it can be very difficult to contest, since the court, by granting the conservatorship, agreed that the conservatee lacks the competence to handle their personal and/or financial affairs on their own.
+And since the conservatee ostensibly can’t handle their affairs on their own, it would be challenging for them to hire a lawyer and take legal action to terminate the conservatorship.

 What Type of Conservatorship Does Tom Girardi Have?